 You must be an advanced intermediate skier/rider for this course and be competent on and off-piste in a variety of conditions.
 Skiers/riders should be comfortable on all blue runs and most black diamond runs at a ski resort.
 Here is a good example of advanced intermediate skiers and riders.

-This course will take place on the North Shore of Lake Tahoe, within the Tahoe National Forest.
-We have many trailhead options at our disposal and your guide will pick the location with the best conditions for the day.
-Alpenglow operates in partnership with the Tahoe National Forest and Palisades Tahoe.
+This course will take place on the North Shore of Lake Tahoe.
+Operating in partnership with the Tahoe National Forest and the Truckee Donner Land Trust, our outdoor classroom contains some of the best terrain in the region to begin your avalanche education.
+For your day out, we have many trailhead options at our disposal and with your input, your guide will pick the location with the best conditions for the day.
+Our permitted zones include Tahoe National Forest, Eldorado National Forest, Inyo National Forest, Truckee Donner Land Trust, Mt.
+Rose / Carson Pass, and Humboldt-Toiyabe.

 What to Expect